arsalan0c/cdp-hs/README.md

 ## Example usage

-Print a page to PDF with Base64 encoded data being read in chunks:
+Print a page to PDF, with Base64 encoded data being read in chunks:

 ```hs
 module Main where